 You Can Help Yourself

 It’s possible for you to live, grow, and thrive in the face of extreme adversity.
 It’s possible for you to succeed in life despite your parent’s addiction.
-You can develop the coping skills and resiliency necessary to survive and live a fulfilling life, as long as the adverse experience – in this case, exposure to addiction – is balanced with positive, secure, protective experiences provided by a responsible, supportive adult.
+You can develop coping skills.
+You can develop resilience.
+As long as the adverse experience – in this case, exposure to addiction – is balanced with positive, secure, and protective experiences provided by a responsible adult.

 This means that if your parents aren’t in a position to be the responsible, supportive adult you need, you can get take charge and sidestep the potential negative consequences of your parent’s behavior.
 At this point, you’re probably wondering, “If not my parents, who can I go to?”
 The first people to seek out are family members, such as aunts, uncles, grandparents, or even older cousins, if they’re available.
 If your extended family doesn’t live close by or for some reason you don’t think they’re capable of providing the adult support you need, then your second step is to seek external resources.
 Thankfully, there are organizations out there whose sole purpose is to help kids and teens of addicted parents.
 Here’s a list of resources for you to explore:

 These organizations offer a combination of relevant information about substance abuse/addiction disorders, articles on topics of special interest to teenagers with parents struggling with substance abuse/addiction disorders, and a variety links and guides to help you find support groups in your area.
 If you can’t find support group meetings like Alateen or Narateen close to you, then you should check out the Adult Children of Alcoholics (ACOA) website.
 Though ACOA is geared toward adults, their website is filled with resources, questionnaires, fact sheets, and information that will help steer you in the right direction.